damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 Services is where external dependencies are listed.
 In our tests, we need a PostgreSQL database, so we add the image name for this database.
 Any Docker image name can be specified here, such as mysql for MySQL databases.
-When the database starts it will be available to the NodeJS app under the host name `postgres` on the default PostgreSQL port, 5432.
+The database will start with default credentials before tests run and it will be accessible under the the host name `postgres` on the default PostgreSQL port, 5432.

-The variables section specifies the environment variables to be passed to the containers.
-`POSTGRES_USER` and `POSTGRES_PASSWORD` are two variables recognized by the PostgreSQL image to set the database user and the password on start up.
-Values for these variables are set in Secure Variables page (Settings -> Secure Variables) where we can store sensitive passwords and tokens for our project as environment variables without revealing them in commits or build logs.

 In the final section, we define a job named `all_tests`, which contains the command that will run our tests.
-In the script section we simply add our commands to install the dependencies and start the tests.
+In the `scripts` subsection here, we simply add our commands to install the dependencies and start the tests.

 To be extra cautious, we could lint-check our yml file on